 I don’t just take the photographs and leave, anyone can do that.
 I want to have a relationship with my clients because I want to help them grow.
 I want to help them be more successful because when the water lifts, all our boats rise.

-NP: What does being an entrepreneur or being entrepreneurial mean to you?
+NAN: What does being an entrepreneur or being entrepreneurial mean to you?

-HC: It means being able to do something I’ve wanted to do all my life.
+HEATHER: It means being able to do something I’ve wanted to do all my life.
 And then being able to have the latitude and the flexibility to find purpose in my work and help other businesses.

 Entrepreneurship has given me much more than I imagined—like networking and being able to connect people with each other.
 That’s something I never knew I’d be so excited to do.